Learn More About Tableau Classes in Orlando

 Data Analyst

 Data Analysts gather data, organize information, and analyze the results with the goal of helping organizations see where they stand within a particular industry and what changes may be needed to maintain or improve market share.
-Data Analysts typically use computer technology for gathering and analyzing data for determining an organization's productivity, efficiency, and profitability along with using that information for recommending how to maintain or improve those number-specific factors.
-The yearly salary for a Data Analyst working in Orlando ranges from $38,000 to $102,000 for working with data collected from a variety of sources, maintaining databases, and using statistics gathered from that collected data.
+Data Analysts typically use computer technology for gathering and analyzing data for determining an organization’s productivity, efficiency, and profitability, along with using that information for recommending how to maintain or improve those numbers-specific factors.
+The yearly salary for a Data Analyst working in Orlando ranges from $38,000 to $102,000.

 Accountant

-Accountants can use Tableau for finding careers in a variety of industries that include working at corporations or government agencies as Certified Public Accountants (CPAs), Government Accountants, or Auditors.
-Accountants have responsibilities with maintaining the accuracy of financial documents, including taxes, business revenue, and income.
-Tableau can help Accountants with discussing complex financial information with clients by visualizing data in pie charts or other types of graphic displays.
+Accountants can use Tableau to find careers in a variety of industries that include working at corporations or government agencies as Certified Public Accountants (CPAs), Government Accountants, or Auditors.
+Accountants have responsibilities for maintaining the accuracy of financial documents, including taxes, business revenue, and income.
+Tableau can help Accountants discuss complex financial information with clients by visualizing data in pie charts or other types of graphic displays.
 In Orlando, Accountants can earn between $40,000 and $90,000 a year.

 Business Analyst

 Business Analysts can use data gathered and analyzed to recognize problems and recommend appropriate changes in a way that non-technical employers, coworkers, or clients can understand.
 Business Analysts can apply data analytics for business, technology, and other projects developed through analyzing information that contributes to maintaining or improving efficiency and productivity for data-driven solutions.
-In Orlando, Business Analysts can earn between $41,000 and $111,000 a year for helping organizations and clients with risk analyses, managing projects, and translating data through easily comprehensible visual presentations.
+In Orlando, Business Analysts can earn between $41,000 and $111,000 a year.

 Digital Analyst

 For anyone considering working in data analytics, you can enroll with Noble Desktop for the live online Tableau Certification Program.
-This program will train you in Tableau—a data visualization application—with the goal of becoming a certified Tableau Desktop Specialist.
-Lessons cover learning the Tableau interface for creating basic charts, dashboards, and stories along with developing skills for mapping data.
+This program will train you in Tableau, with the goal of becoming a certified Tableau Desktop Specialist.
+Lessons cover learning the Tableau interface for creating basic charts, dashboards, and stories, along with developing skills for mapping data.
 You will finish this program by taking the Tableau Desktop certification exam.
-Passing this exam will provide you with professional certification that verifies expertise in data analytics and data visualization that should impress any potential employers.
+Passing this exam will provide you with professional certification that verifies expertise in data analytics and data visualization, which should impress any potential employers.
 This program covers the cost of the exam as well as proctoring.
 This live online 18-hour program offers 1-on-1 mentoring outside of the class as well as an opportunity for retaking the course for free within one year.

 Noble Desktop also offers the live online Data Analytics Certificate program that will train you in the fundamentals needed for becoming a Data Analyst or Business Analyst working with data analytics, data visualization, or statistical analysis.
-Lessons include learning Tableau, which is a data visualization application that can be used to help less technically oriented users with grasping complicated data by creating maps, charts, and graphs.
 Upon completing this certificate program, you will have gained knowledge of Tableau, Python, and other tools and programming languages for applying data analytics in a variety of industries such as healthcare, finance, retail, real estate, and education.

-If your company handles data, training your staff for working with Tableau could give your organization an advantage with interpreting and distributing collected information.
-You can use Tableau to create spreadsheets that are more accessible and appealing with reports to distribute to executives or shareholders than Microsoft Excel or Google Sheets for better comprehending complicated information.
+If your company handles data, training your staff to work with Tableau could give your organization an advantage.
 Noble Desktop offers Corporate Tableau Training that can be taken either at your company’s location or remotely using a teleconferencing application like Zoom.
 Your organization also has the option to purchase vouchers for public enrollment Tableau courses.

 Ready to learn more about training your organization to stay ahead of the game with data analysis?
 You can request more information about corporate training by contacting corporate@nobledesktop.com for more information or to request a free consultation.